-In this article we show you how to unlock all iPhones, including how to unlock an iPhone 4, iPhone 4S, iPhone 5, iPhone 5S, iPhone 6, iPhone 6 Plus and the new iPhone 6s and 6s Plus.
+In this article we show you how to unlock all iPhones, including how to unlock an iPhone 4, iPhone 4S, iPhone 5, iPhone 5S, iPhone 6, iPhone 6 Plus, the iPhone 6s, 6s Plus, and the new iPhone 7 and iPhone 7 Plus.
 Our guide includes how to unlock an iPhone for free with an unlock code from your mobile phone company, as well as how to legally unlock an iPhone without requiring a jailbreak.
 If you're trying to unlock an iPad (which is a very similar process), try How to unlock iPad from network.

 How to unlock an iPhone: Is it legal?